wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The struct is defined in `dict.h` and implemented in `dict.c` and it is quite simple.
 The `dict` object merely implements a standard chained hash table with incremental rehashing.

+#### The Data Structure

+Entries in the `dict` object is implemented as `struct dictEntry` objects.
+The object contains a key pointer, a value field that can be a pointer, an integer, a floating point number, etc, and a metadata field.
+The definition of the metadata field depends on the type of the `dict` object and it makes the `dictEntry` variable-sized.
+However, the metadata field is largely irrelevant to the operation of the `dict` object.
+The `struct dictEntry` objects in the same bucket are linked together as a linked list via the `next` pointer.

 ### Disabling Persistence